Skip to main content

 locations'Meeting Room 3, Third Floor Room 1' (comma separated)

 reset_locations0 (default) or 1.
-Empty the locations when 1, will overrule the locations parameter
+Empties the locations when 1, overrules the locations parameter

 online_meeting_providerunknown (default), teamsForBusiness, skypeForBusiness, skypeForConsumer